ibm-cloud-docs/codeengine/getting-started.md

 5. After the application status changes to **Ready**, you can test the application revision by clicking **Test application**.
 To see the running application, click **Application URL**. `Hello Stranger` is displayed.
 6. You can see the revisions for the application by clicking **Revisions and Traffic** from the navigation.

-Congratulations, you have deployed your first application to {{site.data.keyword.codeengineshort}} and tested it out.
+Congratulations, you deployed your first application to {{site.data.keyword.codeengineshort}} and tested it out.
 You then created a revision by adding an environment variable and ran that revision.

 ## Running your first {{site.data.keyword.codeengineshort}} job
 {: #kn-first-job}